 Meaning #3: a business that provides entertainment, music, food, drinks, etc.

-They are opening a new dance club near your house next weekend.
+The new dance club will open next weekend.

 Meaning #4: a metal stick used for hitting a golf ball

 My daughter is using my golf clubs.
 Can I borrow yours?

 Meaning #5: a heavy wooden stick that is used as a weapon